What Is The Percent Of 6/8

 Percentage = (Fraction) × 100

 This formula essentially scales the fraction to a value out of 100, which is the definition of a percentage.
 To convert 6/8 to a percentage, you multiply the fraction by 100.
-The result will be the percentage equivalent of the fraction.
+But the result will be the percentage equivalent of the fraction.
 This method applies universally to any fraction you wish to convert into a percentage.

 Step-by-Step Conversion of 6/8 to Percentage